Brown-University-Library/bul_cbp_project/README.md

 - It provides public and authorized-user views of the underlying data that produces the badge score.

+- It enables automated reminder to-do emails to project owners.

 - It provides a lightweight admin for authorized-users to edit an existing project's best-practices checklist or create a new-project checklist.